 The plugin uses domain classes to manage database state.
-Ordinarily the database structure isn't a important, but to be compatible with the traditional JDBC-based Spring Security code, the domain class configured to generate the table and column names that are used there.
+Ordinarily the database structure isn't all that important, but to be compatible with the traditional JDBC-based Spring Security code, the domain classes are configured to generate the table and column names that are used there.

-The plugin classes related to persistence use these classes, so they're included in the plugin but c overridden by running the s2-create-acl-domains script.
+The plugin classes related to persistence use these classes, so they're included in the plugin but can be overridden by running the s2-create-acl-domains script.